Commercial Banking Program

 The Commercial Banking Program (CBP) at Mays Business School, a flagship internship program in the Department of Finance, is designed to equip students with the best practices for a career in commercial banking.
 Commercial Banking Program provides a rich developmental environment by combining formal learning, industry experience, and professional mentoring.
-This program is available in two options, BBA Finance Students can receive a Certificate in Commercial Banking or all majors can pursue the Master of Financial Management.
+This program is available in three options: BBA Finance Students can receive a Certificate in Commercial Banking, BBA Mays Majors can receive the Banking Services Certificate, or all Majors can pursue the Master of Financial Management.

 Key benefits of Commercial Banking Certificate Program include: